In this section

 A package.
 'I visited a travel agent with my wife to book a hotel as we wanted to travel to Paris.
 The agent offered several different hotels and we selected one.
 My wife then suggested we could also book a flight and to ensure we could get around we added car hire.
 The agent sold us the choices we had made at a total price.'

 A package bought online.
-A traveller visits an airline's website and buys a flight.
-On this website is a link to an accommodation provider.
-The traveller clicks on the link and his name, payment details and email address appear on the accommodation website.
-The traveller purchases a hotel within 24 hours.
+'I visited an airline website and bought a flight.
+On the website there was a link to an accommodation provider.
+I clicked on the link and my name, payment details and email address appeared on the accommodation website.
+I purchased the accommodation within 24 hours.'

 Schedule 1 information must be provided to the traveller by the travel agent, prior to a package holiday booking being made.